ArtemLuzhin/C-TALE-Normalization/README.md

 cool_file - Cool file with C-TALE HiC map.

-chr ROI_start ROI_end - Genomics coordinates in bp of Region of interest. <chr> can be number or letter if you generate cool using hiclib.
+chr, ROI_start, ROI_end - Genomics coordinates in bp of Region of interest. <chr> can be number or letter if you generate cool using hiclib.

 resolution -resolution of C-TALE HiC map in bp.